-Our last song, “Little Nebraska Town,” returns to the mainstream pop world with a song from Rachel Price’s 2014 debut album called Dawn.
+Our last song, “Little Nebraska Town,” returns to the mainstream pop world.
+It is a number from Rachel Price’s 2014 debut album called Dawn.

 The upbeat backup band supports her vocals with electric guitar and a driving rhythm that helps the song straddle the lines between country and pop.

-The lyrics discuss her upbringing as a small-town girl, going to football games on the weekend, and observing the nature of the plains surrounding her.
-She sings with affection for her roots, claiming that all of her favorite memories began “in a little Nebraska town.”
+The lyrics discuss her upbringing as a small-town girl, going to football games on the weekend and observing the nature of the plains surrounding her.
+She sings with affection for her roots, claiming that all her favorite memories began “in a little Nebraska town.”